2019 Year-End and 2020 Planning

 Periodic Document Review

 If you have not already done so, consider whether it makes sense for your life insurance to be owned by an irrevocable life insurance trust.
-Such a trust could result in the death benefit of your life insurance escaping tax inclusion at your death.
+Such a trust could result in the death benefit of your life insurance escaping tax inclusion at your death and your spouse’s death.

 Successor Owners of 529 Accounts